danielriveroc/DoMEv1/README.md

 An alternative way to run DoME is by creating a DoME struct and calling the function Step for each iteration.
 This is automatically done by the previous way to run DoME.

-# How to obtain the values of tables 1,3 and 4 in the paper
+# How to obtain the values of tables 1, 3 and 4 in the paper

 Run the file examplePaper.jl
 Run the file experimentNewton.jl

-# How to repeat the experiments described in the paper
+# How to repeat the experiments described in the paper (section 4)

 To repeat the experiments of the paper, create a folder named "datasets" and store the corresponding datasets from PMLB.
 When running the experiments, a folder named "results" will be created.
 The following files were used to perform the experiments: